Featured, Kitchen

 I love to cook; I assume that’s obvious, and if you know me even a little, you’ve probably guessed that I like to go rogue in the kitchen when it comes to tradition.
 After all, that’s how change is made—by pushing boundaries.
 And I am a big fan of change.
 Thanksgiving, for years, was a tough cooking holiday for me.
 No matter where I was or who I was with, the Thanksgiving table always felt like a showcase of flavors I didn’t totally love: too many carbs, too much sugar, and a whole lot of bland.
 The added element of massive elbow grease needed for both the prep and cleanup for just one BIG, whirlwind meal always seemed like a bunch of malarkey—especially since my Thanksgivings tended to have more football fans than helpful dishwashers (unless you count my loyal dog friends).

 I gave in—maybe I grew up—and started cooking more traditionally for the holiday.
 Not only did I enjoy it more, but my dishes and flavors excelled like never before.
 I could add thoughtful, subtle tweaks to classic dishes, transforming them into something better without disrupting tradition.
 And those subtleties didn’t go unnoticed; my eaters appreciated them.
-It became a kind of “meet in the middle” approach, which I think can be a lovely center of joy for any type of group and a timely reminder.
+It became a kind of “meet in the middle” approach, which I think can be a lovely center of joy and a timely reminder of how we create greater joy for more than just oneself.

 My Mezcal Cranberry Sauce, which has become a fan favorite on my table is both the sauce on my table and the muse to my herbal brine, which I use to dry brine my turkey every year, creating a smoky, savory and fruity essence with a tinge of chipotle spice that tends to stick to the skin of my bird and the “drippings” from the salt brine penetrate deep into the meat so each bite is an experience in gratitude for life.

-I’m currently in the midst of planning a rather large Thanksgiving for friends and family at my new home in Northern California (I just moved back after four years in Missouri).
-Recently, someone asked me what I was making with mangoes for my holiday table—a question I get a lot around this time of year.
+I’m currently in the midst of planning a rather large Thanksgiving for friends and family at my new home in Northern California (I just moved back after four years in Missouri) and someone recently asked me what I was making with mangoes for my holiday table—a question I get asked lot around this time of year.
 Given my work and my passion for creating useful and delicious mango recipes, it seems like a natural question.

-The surprising answer I often give is that I don’t think mangoes have a firm place in a traditional Thanksgiving feast.
-To me, nothing about mangoes screams “Thanksgiving.”
-And just because I create mango recipes doesn’t mean mangoes can be thrown into just any dish.
-My advice for Thanksgiving and mangoes is simple: instead of forcing mango into recipes use mangoes as an ingredient in a more intentional way.
-Rely on their natural, perfumed sweetness, tropical vibrancy, and their ability to morph into a fall-centric flavor when paired with seasonal spices.
+The surprising answer I often give is that I don’t think mangoes have a firm place in a traditional Thanksgiving without some thoughtful culinary expertise.
+To me, nothing about fresh mangoes screams “Thanksgiving.”
+And just because I create mango recipes doesn’t mean I throw them into just any dish.
+My advice for Thanksgiving and mangoes is simple: instead of forcing mango into recipes use mangoes in a more intentional way as an ingredient.
+Rely on their natural perfumed sweetness and their ability to morph into the most fall-centric flavor when cooked and paired with seasonal spices.
+Use their strengths and don’t force them to be something they are not.

 Creating recipes in general is a skill, and teaching people how to cook well with mangoes is important work in my opinion, so I don’t critique lightly—it’s something I take very seriously.
-If I were in them, I might have developed a recipe that uses (and teaches) the natural sweetness and caramelization that happens when mangoes are cooked and concentrated on mangoes for the glaze the yams.
-After all that is the best part about roasted yams, the crispy roasted outside combined with the silky inside, in one taste bite.
+If I were the one who was tasked with a sweet potato recipe with mangoes, I might have developed a recipe that uses (and teaches) the natural sweetness and caramelization that happens when mangoes are cooked and concentrated on mangoes for the glaze the yams.
+After all that is the best part about roasted yams, the crispy roasted outside combined with the silky inside, in a one taste bite.
 A mixture of brown sugar, spices, and mango purée could coat the yams before roasting, even going to far as adding marshmallows on top, since people seem to enjoy that.
 For a fancier Thanksgiving twist, I might go with a mango meringue topping instead of marshmallows, as that technique is not overly complicated, and a kitchen torch is fairly economical these days.
-Personally, I’m not a fan of sweet yams, so this isn’t a recipe I’d make for myself, but I do care about making sure that when people cook with mangoes, they learn to do it well, with recipes that truly work and taste good to them, so I think this recipe is an important one.
+Personally, I’m not a fan of sweet yams, so this isn’t a recipe I’d make for myself, but I do care about making sure that when people cook with mangoes, they learn to do it well, with recipes that truly work and taste good to them, so I think this recipe is an important lesson in the art of mango recipes and teaching.

-Consider this post your guide to incorporating mangoes into your Thanksgiving recipes, along with four of my personal favorites.
+Consider this post my best advice on the topic and your guide to incorporating mangoes into your Thanksgiving recipes, along with four of my personal favorites.
 These recipes are simple to prepare and sure to impress your guests if you choose to add a mango twist to your traditional Thanksgiving menu.
 Each one thoughtfully highlights mangoes in unique ways and in particular the warm comforting spiced nuances that evoke a comforting fall feeling.
+Disclaimer, mangoes will not be on my Thanksgiving menu because they don’t have to be in everything.

-And yes, I finally put my money where my mouth is and created the recipe I always said I’d make “if I were them”—Maple & Mango Spiced Sweet Potatoes.
-Spoiler alert: there are no chunks of mango in this dish, instead the dish reminds, as my others do that fresh mangoes can be be enjoyed in many forms, showcasing their versatility and the culinary joy they bring.
-That, after all, is the true beauty of mangoes.
+But yes, I am finally put my skill where my mouthy judgment is and I created the recipe I always said I’d make “if I were them”—Maple & Mango Spiced Sweet Potatoes.
+Spoiler alert: there are no chunks of mango in this dish, instead the dish reminds, as my others do, that fresh mangoes can be be enjoyed in many forms, showcasing their versatility and the culinary joy they bring.
+That, after all, is the true beauty of mangoes, the #MangoJoy.

 Mango Nectar/Syrup